Troubleshooting the Mercedes-Benz

 pedals, and then work your hand up and behind the cluster.
 A bit of grease on the cable and threads

-helps a lot, and also line up the cable with the speedo
+helps a lot, and also line up the cable with the speedo before giving the

-before giving the cluster a push into a closer position.
-OK, so once the steering wheel and instrument
+cluster a push into a closer position.

-cluster are out of the way, the rest is easy.
+way, the rest is easy.
+Look straight

-Look straight ahead and you can’t miss it.
-Remove the element, taking care not to lose
+ahead and you can’t miss it.
+Remove the

-the little white plastic connector that fits on the end of the rod, and turn it
+on the end of the rod, and turn it out while prying it slightly away from the

-button which prevents it from unscrewing on its own.
-As long as you are at it, replace the rubber
+on its own.
+As long as you are at it,

-vacuum pieces which connect the elements to the tubes.
+replace the rubber vacuum pieces which connect the elements to the tubes.
 If they are old, they can crack or lose their

 elasticity and create vacuum leaks of their own